Wolverine and the X-Men (comics): Regenesis

 Wolverine leaves Cyclops' Utopia and founds the Jean Grey School of Higher Learning with Kitty Pryde, Beast, Iceman, and several other mutants as junior faculty and students.
 He also negotiates with Captain America to release Kid Omega to his custody as a student.
 On the first day the NY State Board of Education is sent to approve the school's charter, but to complicate things the new Hellfire Club attacks the school with Frankenstein monster clones and a Krakoa.
-The Krakoa eventually decides to join as an unofficial X-Man and the clones are subdued.
+This Krakoa eventually decides to join as an unofficial X-Man and the clones are subdued.
 Wolverine then hires attorney Matt Murdock to sue Kade Kilgore, the new black king of the Hellfire Club and CEO of Kilgore, for damages following an attack.
 Beast brainwashes representatives of the New York State BOE to have them grant the school an educational charter.

-Angel loses his board seat on Worrthington Industries, due to a corporate coup initiated by the Hellfire Club.
+Angel loses his board seat on Worthington Industries, due to a corporate coup initiated by the Hellfire Club.
 Wolverine then realizes he cannot financially keep the school open, so he travels to a casino planet with Quinton Quire.
 Kitty Pryde, who has found herself mysteriously pregnant with Brood must defend the school from a mysterious bounty hunter named Dr. Xanto Starblood.
 Wolverine does not make it back with the casino winnings, but it turns out Krakoa can create diamonds, so the school does not have any more financial problems.